SRCD Federal Policy Fellowship Program

 - SRCD provides fellows with an allowance of up to $1,300 for moving expenses if they moved 50 or more miles.

-- *Note: Fellows hired as temporary employees of their placement agency will receive their salary and benefits directly from the agency and are not eligible for a relocation allowance.
+- *Note: Fellows hired as temporary employees of their placement agency (or the placement agency's staffing service provider) will receive their salary and benefits directly from the agency and are not eligible for a relocation allowance.
 However, many expenses for employment-related relocation are tax deductible for moves more than 50 miles from your previous work location (see the IRS guidelines).

 Receive a professional development fund.

 - Fellows receive an allowance of up to $2,800 to use towards professional development opportunities during their fellowship year.

 - *Note: Fellows who are temporary federal employees do not receive a separate allowance for professional development.
 This will be at the discretion of the host office.

 - The SRCD Federal Policy Fellowship began in 1978 with congressional placements.
 In 1991, the fellowship program added placements in federal executive branch agencies.
 The SRCD State Policy Fellowship began recently in 2017.

 - To date, there is a network of approximately 200 fellowship alumni.